D2TA/BetrayalHouseHillMapTool/README.md

-# BetrayalHouseHillMapTool
-Created as a "Map Assist" Tool to create a web browser version of the game "Betrayal at House on the Hills" by Avalon Hill

 # Welcome to the Betrayal at the House on the Hills (2nd Ed.)
 Map Assist Tool
 The purpose of this tool is build a working/functional web game of the game "Betrayal at House on the Hill". https://avalonhill.wizards.com/avalon-hill-betrayal-house-hill